 Taff Vale Precinct Development

-Written by Jamie on 4th November 2016
+Written by Gavin on 4th November 2016

 Ambitious plans to redevelop the former Taff Vale precinct site in Pontypridd have been approved this week.

 Following the Cabinet’s decision last year to support the major development of the town centre site with a £1.5M investment, It has now approved plans, based on expert commercial advice received, for a three-building, office-led development which will include food and drink use.

 It has been agreed to progress to the next stage of the redevelopment of the site, which will include surveys and design.

 Construction work is expected to start in 2017, with completion in 2019.

 A report to Cabinet stated that the development will not only safeguard and maximise the opportunities from existing investment, but will also act as a catalyst for future economic opportunities presented by the site and the surrounding town centre, to be realised.